 Red Puppy Sponsorship contributes to the cost of breeding and training all of the puppies currently going through the programme, as well as the continued service support needed for a blind or low vision person preparing for a guide dog.
 This means you are not sponsoring just one puppy.

 Each year we feature one puppy as our “Pupstar”, who gets to represent all puppies going through training.
-When you sign up you will receive a framed picture of this puppy your welcome pack, along with the Red Puppy Sponsorship handbook.
+When you sign up you will receive a framed picture of this puppy in your welcome pack, along with the Red Puppy Sponsorship handbook.
 We also send out regular updates on the puppies in our Pupdate newsletter.

 Can I sponsor two puppies?

-Red Puppy Sponsorship donations go towards all services, which means so you are supporting all guide dog puppies in training, not any two in particular.
+Red Puppy Sponsorship donations go towards all services, which means you are supporting all guide dog puppies in training, not any two in particular.
 However, an increase in your donation would help to provide more much-needed guide dogs for blind New Zealanders and would be greatly appreciated.